Overview of Intimate Partner Violence

 - Get to a room with a phone to call for help; lock the abuser outside if you can

-- Call 911 (or your local emergency number) right away for help
+- Call your emergency contact right away for help

 - Think about a neighbor or friend you can run to for help